pfisterer/edsc-dns-domains/README.md

 ## Todos

 - Reconciler: Periodically call add for a zone to verify its status (add a lastUpdateField to status and define a max age)
+- Reconciler: Call `runQueues` more often than the reconciler to dispatch events earlier

 ## FAQ